Pawel-Wojtarowicz/nbp-api/README.md

 - the date of the exchange rate

 3. Each exchange is saved to a *'.json'* file and automatically uploaded to an **[AWS s3 Bucket](https://aws.amazon.com/s3/)**.
+4. You need to enter your AWS access passwords in credentials.py